-Starting from Picture 3, which is our first walk pose image, we applied the Flash Once and Right Motion Path animation effects (you should read How To Get and Use Flash Once in PowerPoint 2010 / 2013 / 2016 / 2019).
-Then we used Animation Painter with Selection Pane to replicate the same effects to the rest of the 8 walk pose images.
+Starting from Picture 3, our first walk pose image, we applied the Flash Once and Right Motion Path animation effects (you should read How To Get and Use Flash Once in PowerPoint 2010 / 2013 / 2016 / 2019).
+Then we used Animation Painter with Selection Pane to replicate the same effects in the rest of the 8 walk pose images.

 When you will see the slideshow, you will see a character walking over the screen.
 The same technique is used in Movie Theaters where you see 25 still images within one second and you thought, “Hero is singing a song!”

 The article How To Make Realistic Animated Walk Cycle in PowerPoint also applies to the following versions: